pratikesh3232/Credit_Score_Analysis/README.md

 ## Conclusion

 The project provides a comprehensive analysis of credit score prediction for two-wheeler loan applicants.
 Based on the evaluation metrics, the **Random Forest** and **Stacking Ensemble** models demonstrated the best performance with the lowest RMSE values.
 These models can be further fine-tuned and deployed for accurate and efficient credit score estimation, facilitating faster and more informed loan approval decisions.

+## Requirements

+To run the code in this project, you'll need the following libraries installed:

+- Python 3.11
+- pandas==1.5.3
+- NumPy==1.24.3
+- scikit-learn==1.2.2
+- seaborn==0.12.2
+- matplotlib==3.7.1
+- XGBoost==1.7.5

+You can install these libraries using pip: